mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 First paragraph.
 Would you read first paragraph?

+**Reader**:

-**Reader**: “When all things are Buddha’s teaching, then there is delusion and enlightenment, there is cultivation of practice, there is birth, there is death, there are buddhas, there are sentient beings.
+> When all things are Buddha’s teaching, then there is delusion and enlightenment, there is cultivation of practice, there is birth, there is death, there are buddhas, there are sentient beings.
 When myriad things are all not self, there is no delusion, no enlightenment, no buddhas, no sentient beings, no birth, no death.
-Because the [Buddha Way](glossary#buddha-way) originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
-Moreover, though this is so, flowers fall when we cling to them, and weeds only grow when we dislike them.”
+Because the Buddha Way originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
+Moreover, though this is so, flowers fall when we cling to them, and weeds only grow when we dislike them.

-> Brazier:
+>> Brazier:
->
+> >
-> (1) Birth and death, practice and daily life, delusion and enlightenment, ordinary beings and all the Buddhas; such is the Buddha’s Dharma of all Dharmas.
+>> (1) Birth and death, practice and daily life, delusion and enlightenment, ordinary beings and all the Buddhas; such is the Buddha’s Dharma of all Dharmas.
-> (2) As the myriad Dharmas are other than self, when one is in their midst, there are no creating and destroying, no sentient beings and all Buddhas, no delusion and enlightenment.
+>> (2) As the myriad Dharmas are other than self, when one is in their midst, there are no creating and destroying, no sentient beings and all Buddhas, no delusion and enlightenment.
-> (3) Out of abundance and lack springs forth the original Dao of Buddha, and for this there is making and destroying, delusion and enlightenment, and there are living Buddhas.
+>> (3) Out of abundance and lack springs forth the original Dao of Buddha, and for this there is making and destroying, delusion and enlightenment, and there are living Buddhas.
-> (4) So it is and nevertheless, blossom falls bittersweet and weeds spread amidst woeful resignation.
+>> (4) So it is and nevertheless, blossom falls bittersweet and weeds spread amidst woeful resignation.
->
+>>
-> Okumura:
+>> Okumura:
->
+> >
-> (1) When all dharmas are the [Buddha Dharma](glossary#buddha-dharma), there is delusion and realization, practice, life and death, buddhas and living beings.
+>> (1) When all dharmas are the Buddha Dharma, there is delusion and realization, practice, life and death, buddhas and living beings.
-> (2) When the ten thousand dharmas are without [fixed] self, there is no delusion and no realization, no buddhas and no living beings, no birth and no death.
+>> (2) When the ten thousand dharmas are without [fixed] self, there is no delusion and no realization, no buddhas and no living beings, no birth and no death.
-> (3) Since the Buddha Way by nature goes beyond [the dichotomy of] abundance and deficiency, there is arising and perishing, delusion and realization, living beings and buddhas.
+>> (3) Since the Buddha Way by nature goes beyond [the dichotomy of] abundance and deficiency, there is arising and perishing, delusion and realization, living beings and buddhas.
-> (4) Therefore flowers fall even though we love them; weeds grow even though we dislike them.
+>> (4) Therefore flowers fall even though we love them; weeds grow even though we dislike them.
->
+>>
-> Tanahashi:
+>> Tanahashi:
->
+>>
-> (1) As all things are [buddha dharma](glossary#buddha-dharma), there is delusion, realization, practice, birth [life] and death, buddhas and sentient beings.
+>> (1) As all things are buddha dharma, there is delusion, realization, practice, birth [life] and death, buddhas and sentient beings.
-> (2) As myriad things are without an abiding self, there is no delusion, no realization, no buddha, no sentient being, no birth and death.
+>> (2) As myriad things are without an abiding self, there is no delusion, no realization, no buddha, no sentient being, no birth and death.
-> (3) The buddha way, in essence, is leaping clear of abundance and lack; thus there is birth and death, delusion and realization, sentient beings and buddhas.
+>> (3) The buddha way, in essence, is leaping clear of abundance and lack; thus there is birth and death, delusion and realization, sentient beings and buddhas.
-> (4) Yet in attachment blossoms fall, and in aversion weeds spread.
+>> (4) Yet in attachment blossoms fall, and in aversion weeds spread.
->
+>>
-> Nishijima & Cross:
+>> Nishijima & Cross:
->
+>>
-> (1) When all dharmas are [seen as] the Buddha-Dharma, then there is delusion and realization, there is practice, there is life and there is death, there are buddhas and there are ordinary beings.
+>> (1) When all dharmas are [seen as] the Buddha-Dharma, then there is delusion and realization, there is practice, there is life and there is death, there are buddhas and there are ordinary beings.
-> (2) When the myriad dharmas are each not of the self, there is no delusion and no realization, no buddhas and no ordinary beings, no life and no death.
+>> (2) When the myriad dharmas are each not of the self, there is no delusion and no realization, no buddhas and no ordinary beings, no life and no death.
-> (3) The Buddha’s truth is originally transcendent over abundance and scarcity, and so there is life and death, there is delusion and realization, there are beings and buddhas.
+>> (3) The Buddha’s truth is originally transcendent over abundance and scarcity, and so there is life and death, there is delusion and realization, there are beings and buddhas.
-> (4) And though it is like this, it is only that flowers, while loved, fall; and weeds while hated, flourish.
+>> (4) And though it is like this, it is only that flowers, while loved, fall; and weeds while hated, flourish.

 #### 22:15